 Major projects include these:

-California, United States – Chevron ranked No. 1 in net daily oil-equivalent production in California in 2015, with heavy oil making up a significant part of production.
+California, United States – Chevron was one of the top net daily oil-equivalent producers in California in 2019, with heavy oil making up a significant part of production.
 The company uses steam to increase oil recovery.
 Our industry-leading expertise in steamflood operations has resulted in more than a 60 percent crude oil recovery rate at the Kern River Field.